nanoporetech/medaka/README.md

    **It is crucially important to specify the correct model, `-m` in the above, according to the basecaller used.
 Allowed values can be found by running `medaka consensus --help`.
-For example to run medaka with a model suitable for the flip-flop basecaller in Guppy use `-m r941_flip`.**
+The default model is appropriate for basecallers using the transducer algorithm (Albacore or Guppy<2.1.3).
+For Guppy versions >=2.1.3 where the flip-flop algorithm has been used, users should select the highest numbered model equal to or less than the Guppy version used for basecalling.**

 ### Origin of the draft sequence